sylkee00/debian_nginx_setup_tutorial/debian_setup_tutorial.md

 sudo systemctl restart nginx
 ```

+## Step 9: Access Your Sample Website

+Open a web browser and enter your server's IP address or domain name.
+You should see your sample website served by Nginx.

 ## Conclusion

-You now have a Debian 12 server running Nginx, serving a simple web page, and a secure user for SSH access.
+Congratulations!
+You have successfully set up a Debian 12 server on DigitalOcean, created a new regular user with administrative privileges, prevented the root user from SSH access, installed Nginx, and configured it to serve a sample website.